mariobot/Microservices/SQLServer/README.md

 # SQL Server in Docker
-For use a SQL image for a
+For use a SQL image first

 This first list show the current projects.
-+info

-dsp

-* myMicroservice.
-* DockerFiles.
-* Books and Doc References.
-* Images